tinybike/AugurDAO/README.md

 # Augur DAO

-Augur DAO is a modified GovernorAlpha contract that is "guarded" by a guardian DAO.
+Augur DAO is a modified version of [Governor Alpha](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorAlpha.sol) designed to serve as a DAO for the [Augur Project](https://augur.net).
+While it is intended to use Augur's [Reputation Token](https://github.com/AugurProject/augur/blob/dev/packages/augur-core/src/contracts/reporting/ReputationToken.sol) as its governance token, any ERC20 token will work equally well.

 ## Contracts

 ### AugurDAO

-The AugurDAO contract is a modified version of [Compound's](https://github.com/compound-finance/compound-protocol) [GovernorAlpha](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Governance/GovernorAlpha.sol) contract.
+The AugurDAO contract is a modified version of [Compound's](https://github.com/compound-finance/compound-protocol) GovernorAlpha contract.
 AugurDAO has extra functions to interact with a second "guardian" DAO.
-The guardian DAO is a GovernorAlpha contract, unmodified except for changes to constants.
+The guardian DAO is a GovernorAlpha contract which is unmodified except for changes to constants.

 The guardian DAO uses a non-transferable token for voting, which can be minted and burned by the Augur DAO.
 The guardian DAO "guards" the Augur DAO in the sense that it can: